SafatUddin/CSE323_Project/README.md

 ### Challenge 2: Managing File I/O Operations for Multiple File Types

-**Situation:** The text editor needed to support opening and saving files in multiple formats (.txt, .java, .c, .cpp, .py, .doc, .docx).
+**Situation:** The text editor needed to support opening and saving files in multiple formats (.txt, .java, .c, .cpp, .py, .html, .css, .js, .sql, .php, .xml, .json & .md).
 However, implementing file operations that could handle different file types while providing clear feedback to users about what formats are supported was complex.

 **Task:** Implement robust file opening and saving functionality that allows users to work with multiple file types, with proper file filtering in the file chooser dialogs and error handling for unsupported operations.